 A look at the architecture

-Bitbucket Data Center consists of a cluster of dedicated machines, connected like this:
+Bitbucket Data Center consists of a cluster of dedicated machines and optional Mesh nodes, connected like this:

 The load balancer distributes requests from your users to the cluster nodes.
 If a cluster node goes down, the load balancer immediately detects the failure and automatically directs requests to the other nodes within seconds.